Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Abstract

 \section{Abstract}

 Adversarial robustness of deep autoencoders (AEs) has received less attention than that of discriminative models, although their compressed latent representations induce ill-conditioned mappings that can amplify small input perturbations and destabilize reconstructions.
-Existing white-box attacks for AEs, which optimize norm-bounded adversarial perturbations to maximize output damage, often stop at suboptimal attacks.
-We observe that this limitation stems from vanishing adversarial loss gradients during backpropagation through ill-conditioned layers, caused by near-zero singular values in their Jacobians.
-To address this issue, we introduce \ours{}, a technique that locally restores gradient signals in ill-conditioned layers, enabling more effective norm‑bounded attacks.
-Through extensive experiments across multiple AE architectures, considering both sample-specific and universal attacks, under both standard and adaptive attack settings, we show that \ours{} significantly increases attack effectiveness, leading to a more rigorous evaluation of AE robustness.
-Beyond AEs, we provide empirical evidence that modern multimodal architectures with encoder–decoder structures exhibit similar vulnerabilities under \ours{}.
+Existing white-box attacks for AEs, which optimize norm-bounded adversarial perturbations to maximize reconstruction damage, often converge to suboptimal perturbations, thereby potentially overstating AE robustness.
+We show that this limitation is linked to vanishing adversarial loss gradients during backpropagation through ill-conditioned layers, associated with near-zero singular values in their intermediate weight matrices.
+To address this, we propose \ours{} (Gradient Signal Restoration in Ill-Conditioned Layers), a framework designed to mitigate gradient degradation and improve the reliability of adversarial robustness evaluation in encoder--decoder architectures. \ours{} is designed to mitigate adversarial gradient degradation during optimization, enabling attacks to better approximate high-distortion perturbations under fixed norm constraints.
+Through extensive experiments across multiple AE architectures, under both sample-specific and universal attacks, as well as standard and adaptive attack settings, we show that \ours{} significantly increases attack effectiveness, thereby exposing vulnerabilities hidden by existing attack limitations.
+Beyond AEs, we provide preliminary evidence that modern multimodal encoder–decoder architectures exhibit similar vulnerabilities.

-\href{https://github.com/ChethanKodase/illcond}{Code: https://github.com/ChethanKodase/illcond}
+\href{https://anonymous.4open.science/r/illcond-FBB3/README.md}{Code: https://github.com/ChethanKodase/illcond}